by Gerald Rezes

 - Nov.
 14 – New Moon

 - Nov.
 30 – Full Moon

 - Dec.
 7 – Last Quarter

 - (Source: Griffith Observatory)

-Also in Perseus is the Demon Star, Algor, who’s regular eclipses in its multistar system cause Algol to change in brightness giving to the notion that it was demonic.
+Also in Perseus is the Demon Star, Algor, whose regular eclipses in its multi-star system cause Algol to change in brightness giving to the notion that it was demonic.
 Cepheus is a rather non-descript constellation is near the north pole.
-Finally, the water constellations: Aquarius, Pieces, Cetus and Eridanus make up the rest of the autumn sky though they are not very bright.
+Finally, the water constellations: Aquarius, Pieces, Cetus, and Eridanus make up the rest of the autumn sky though they are not very bright.

-- Uranus (Aries) and Neptune (Aquarius) will be well placed in the evening sky throughout fall.
-Uranus is at opposition on Oct.
-31.
+- Neptune (Aquarius) will be well placed in the evening sky throughout fall.

 - Pluto starts to sink to the west as fall progresses.